RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-Round the number to the nearest integer (or ).
+Rounds a number to a certain number of decimal places.

 - `value`: The number to round.
 - `places`: The number of decimal places to round to.